AdjectiveEmotions

 mapasigarbuhon in Bisaya

 The Cebuano/Bisaya word mapasigarbuhon means proud / boastful.
-Pronounced ma-pa-si-GAR-bu-hon, it is used as a adjective across Cebu, Bohol, Leyte, and much of Mindanao.
+Pronounced ma-pa-si-GAR-bu-hon, it is used as an adjective across Cebu, Bohol, Leyte, and much of Mindanao.
 This guide covers what mapasigarbuhon means in Bisaya, how to pronounce it, when to use it, common example sentences, and how it compares to similar Cebuano words.

 What Does “mapasigarbuhon” Mean in Bisaya?